Karbonn Mobiles

-Karbonn Mobiles is an Indian smartphone manufacturing company, founded in March 2009.
-It is a vendor of feature phones, smartphones, tablets and mobile phone accessories.
+Karbonn (known as Karbonn Mobiles) is an Indian multinational technology company, that manufactures feature phones, smartphones, tablets and mobile phone accessories.
+The company was founded in March 2009, headquartered in Delhi, India.
 Karbonn is a joint venture between United Telelinks Ltd., a Bangalore-based firm and Jaina Marketing Pvt.
 Ltd., headquartered in New Delhi.

 Karbonn Mobiles also has tie ups with leading telecom players like Airtel, Vodafone Idea and Jio.

-Karbonn now widely operates in countries such as Bangladesh, Nepal, Sri Lanka, UAE, Oman, Saudi Arabia, Qatar, Bahrain, Yemen, United Kingdom and parts of Europe.
+Karbonn operates in countries such as Bangladesh, Nepal, Sri Lanka, UAE, Oman, Saudi Arabia, Qatar, Bahrain, Yemen, United Kingdom and parts of Europe.

 History

-The company struck a deal with Eros International Media Ltd., the makers of Rajinikanth-starrer film Kochadaiyaan (2013).
-The deal involved the manufacture of five lakh (500,000) items of Kochadaiyaan merchandise with screen savers and images from the film, the trailer, behind-the-scenes shots, the signature tune of the film, and the lead actor's signature on back cover of phones.
+The company struck a deal with Eros International, the makers of the Rajinikanth-starrer film Kochadaiyaan (2013).
+The deal involved the manufacture of five lakh (500,000) items of Kochadaiyaan merchandise with screen savers and images from the film, the trailer, behind-the-scenes shots, the signature tune of the film, and the lead actor's signature on the back cover of phones.

-Karbonn ties with online digital entertainment service provider Hungama.com and have an app preinstalled.
+Karbonn ties with online digital entertainment service provider Hungama.com and has an app preinstalled.

 In October 2012, Karbonn announced the launch of their brand extension 'Karbonn Smart'.
-The range includes a smart tab and smartphones based on Android operating system.
-In February 2014, Microsoft announced Karbonn as a hardware partner of Windows Phone operating system.
+The range included a smart tab and smartphones based on the Android operating system.
+In February 2014, Microsoft announced Karbonn as a hardware partner of the Windows Phone operating system.

 Karbonn Sparkle V is one of the initial Android One phones manufactured by Karbonn Mobiles in cooperation with Google Inc.